PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 | Chapter 4 | Mining War           | Minenkrieg          |
 | Chapter 5 | Orc Assault          | Orksturm            |
 | Chapter 6 | Nemesis              | Nemesis             |

+The very different chapter names compared to the release version of the story are not a mere stylistic difference, but a reflection of the very different story that was developed at the time.

 ### Story Abstract as of May 1999